cerb/cerb.github.io/recipes/slack/slash-commands.md

 ---
-title: Create a simple Cerb bot using Slack slash commands
+title: Send commands to a Cerb bot using Slack
 permalink: /integrations/slack/slash-commands
 excerpt: |
-  Slack makes it very easy to interact with third-party apps and services using their _slash commands_ feature.
-To demonstrate this functionality, we'll add a new chat command named **/cerb** and instruct Slack to send those messages to a webhook in Cerb where we'll process them in real-time using a Virtual Attendant behavior...
+  Slack makes it very easy to interact with third-party apps and services using their slash commands feature.
+To demonstrate this functionality, we'll add a new chat command named /cerb and instruct Slack to send those messages to a webhook in Cerb where we'll process them in real-time using a Virtual Attendant behavior.
 ---

 # {{ page.title }}